JonahBraun/debs-recipes/_posts/2016-05-05-cold-summer-pizza.md

 Seafood

-- ½ and ½ goat cheese and spreadable cream cheese to cover pizza crust
+- 1 to 1 goat cheese and spreadable cream cheese to cover pizza crust
 - smoked sliced salmon or lox or cooked shrimp
 - capers
 - finely sliced red, yellow or orange peppers, sliced scallions